FOREX-Relief over China growth pushes dollar to 1-week high versus yen

 By Anirban Nag

-LONDON, Jan 20 (Reuters) - The dollar hit a one-week high against the yen on Tuesday after Chinese growth data came in better than many had feared, curbing demand for the safe-haven Japanese currency.
+LONDON, Jan 20 (Reuters) - The dollar hit a one-week high against the yen on Tuesday after China growth data was not as bad as many had feared, curbing demand for the safe-haven Japanese currency.

-The greenback rose 1 percent to a one-week high of 118.775 .
-Forecasts from the IMF showing that the United States was on a different growth trajectory to most other major economies also bolstered sentiment towards the dollar, while some talk that the Bank of Japan could ease policy added to pressure on the yen.
+The greenback rose 0.6 percent to 118.25 after touching a one-week high of 118.54.
+Forecasts from the IMF showing that the United States was on a different growth trajectory than most other major economies also bolstered sentiment towards the dollar, while some talk the Bank of Japan may ease policy added to pressure on the yen.

-The euro was under pressure despite a survey showing a surge in German analyst and investor sentiment this month as investors focused on a possible announcement of a money-printing programme by the European Central Bank on Thursday.
+The euro was under pressure ahead of a possible announcement of a money-printing programme by the European Central Bank as early as at its meeting on Thursday.

-The euro’s weakness pushed the Danish crown back towards recent 2-1/2 year highs.

-Talk that the crown’s long-standing peg to the euro may be threatened has intensified since the Swiss suddenly abandoned their franc cap last week, sending global shock waves.
+Speculation was also growing that the currency’s long-standing peg to the euro may be threatened in coming days.

-Under the peg, the crown can fluctuate by up to 2.25 percent around a central exchange rate of 7.46038.
-If the crown hits its upper limit, both the Danish National Bank and the European Central Bank are committed to buying euros to defend the band.

 “The Danes will have to offset the impact from further ECB action by taking rates deeper into negative territory,” said Jeremy Stretch, head of currency strategy at CIBC World Markets.
 “That will be the path of least resistance for the Danish central bank.”

-The euro was flat at 7.4350 crowns, easing from a high of 7.4370 struck immediately after the Danish central bank cut interest rates to -0.20 percent on Monday.
+The euro was trading flat at 7.4345 crowns, easing back from a high of 7.4370 struck immediately after the Danish central bank cut interest rates to -0.20 percent on Monday.
+The euro had struck a 2-1/2 year low of 7.43 on Monday.

+Sources have told Reuters the ECB may adopt a hybrid approach to bond buying that would include buying debt and sharing some of the risk across the euro zone, while national central banks make separate purchases of their own.
+The programme might be limited in size to 500 billion euros ($579.95 billion).

-Greece’s election on Sunday, with the anti-bailout party Syriza leading in the polls, added to pressure on the euro.
+Greece’s snap election on Sunday, with the anti-bailout party Syriza leading in the polls, also added to euro zone uncertainty and to pressure on the euro.

 The Bank of Japan began a regular two-day policy meeting on Tuesday.